feast-dev/feast/docs/how-to-guides/adding-support-for-a-new-online-store.md

 4. Testing the `OnlineStore` class.

 ## 1. Defining an OnlineStore class

+### Contrib

+Generally, new online stores should go in the contrib folder and have alpha functionality tags.
+The contrib folder is designated for community contributions that are not fully maintained by Feast maintainers and may contain potential instability and have API changes.
+It is recommended to add warnings to users that the online store functionality is still in alpha development and is not fully stable.
+In order to be classified as fully stable and be moved to the main online store folder, the online store should integrate with the full integration test suite in Feast and pass all of the test cases.

 {% hint style="info" %}
 &#x20;OnlineStore class names must end with the OnlineStore suffix!